-The Royal Society for the Prevention of Accidents (RoSPA) encourages teachers to embrace outdoor activities.
-Research shows more accidents take place in schools than on trips.
-Children are far more likely to get hurt playing football or rugby at school than going on a school hiking trip.
+The Royal Society for the Prevention of Accidents (RoSPA) encourages teachers to embrace outdoor activities; however, schools can be understandably fearful of letting pupils loose in a unfamiliar environment given the additional hazards this presents.
+It might surprise you to learn, then, that research shows more accidents occur on school grounds than on trips.
+In fact, children are far more likely to get hurt playing football or rugby at school than they are on a hiking trip.

-Statistics also show accidental deaths are very rare on school trips.
-The most conservative estimates suggest Britain’s ten million school age children spend at least 2 days out of school each year.
-An average of 3 deaths a year gives a fatality rate of 1 in 8 million.
-Children are slightly less likely to be struck by lightning.
+Statistics also demonstrate that accidental deaths on school trips are, thankfully, extremely rare.
+The most conservative estimates suggest that Britain’s 10 million school-age children spend at least two days away from the school environment on educational visits each year.
+With an average of three deaths per year, this gives a fatality rate of 1 in 8 million.

-So it’s vital all schools have the confidence to offer trips and that everyone involved is aware of their rights and responsibilities.
+With all of this in mind, the key message is that schools should have the confidence to offer engaging and educational trips where everyone involved is aware of their rights and responsibilities.

 Duty of care